nqminds/brski/README.md

 ## Compile & Build

-Compiling the `BRSKI` voucher library is done with CMake.
+Compiling the BRSKI voucher library is done with CMake.

-If you have CMake v3.22+, you can use the following `cmake-presets` to compile `BRSKI`:
+If you have CMake v3.22+, you can use the following `cmake-presets` to compile BRSKI:

 ```bash
 cmake --list-presets # list all available presets